jackmorrison12/personal-site/content/notes/bigtable.md

 ### Finding a Tablet

-The storage system is used to store it's own metadata - the job is to store user tables and metadata associated with those tables
+The storage system is used to <mark>store it's own metadata</mark> - the job is to store user tables and metadata associated with those tables

-A root chubby file is used to find the root tablet, and then there is a hierarchical organisation which is traversed to find the appropriate user table
+A <mark>root chubby file</mark> is used to find the root tablet, and then there is a <mark>hierarchical organisation</mark> which is traversed to find the appropriate user table

-The client library caches tablet locations, in order to prevent Chubby from becoming a bottleneck
+The client library <mark>caches tablet locations</mark>, in order to prevent Chubby from becoming a bottleneck

 A metadata table includes the log of all events pertaining to each tablet